-The City of Reno has the only rose garden in the state of Nevada certified by the American Rose Society!
 The one acre Rose Garden, located in Idlewild Park, has 200 varieties of roses and over 1,750 total roses.
 The rose season begins in early June and lasts until September.
 The peak seasons, when the entire rose garden is in bloom, are during late June/early July and late August.

 There are many exciting opportunities to learn more about the Rose Garden and how to properly care and grow your own roses.